| | | | | |

 Nutrition Snapshot

-I've been making quinoa breakfast bowls for years, and I never get sick of them.
-Quinoa is packed with nutrients and incredibly versatile - you could make a quinoa bowl every day and each one could be completely different!
+I’ve been making quinoa breakfast bowls for years, and I never get sick of them.
+Quinoa is incredibly versatile, you could make a quinoa bowl every day and each one could be completely different!

 These protein-packed breakfast bowls are a choose-your-own adventure – pick the veggies, spices, and additional proteins you like to start your day off right!